 - Marketing and sales strategies

 Many of these details will receive an in-depth treatment later in your plan.
-For now, they should provide just the key points you want to make to summarize the rest of your business plan.
+They should provide just the key points you want to make to summarize the rest of your business plan.

 2. Management Team

 Your restaurant business plan should include a section that presents your management team.
-Here you detail the responsibilities of each of the owners, managers, and staff members.
-You clearly lay out expectations for who will do what in getting the business started.
+Here you detail the responsibilities of each owner, manager, and staff member.
+You lay out expectations for who will do what in getting the business started.
 These details also help show investors you are serious and know how to handle the day-to-day operation of a restaurant business.

-The management team section should include important details about the ownership of the restaurant, including:
+The management team section should include essential details about the ownership of the restaurant, including:

 - Legal names of each owner